 - Rewards credit card: With IHG’s Rewards Club Select Credit Card cardholders earn points for every purchase they make, which can then be used for free hotel stays at any IHG hotel, including Holiday Inns.
 New customers can receive 70,000 bonus points when they spend at least $2,000 during the first three months they have the IHG Credit Card, which can give them as many as 14 free nights.
 See IHG’s website to apply.

 - Smartphone app: IHG’s app makes it easy for travelers to quickly book a room at any of their brands, including Holiday Inn.
 The Flyertea Travel Awards named the app the Best Travel Mobile App in 2015.
 It is available for both Apple and Android platforms.

-- Best for Holiday Inn caters to families, business travelers and budget conscious travelers.
+- Best for: Holiday Inn caters to families, business travelers and budget conscious travelers.

-Holiday Inn Company Profile
+Holiday Inn Company Information

 - Company Name: